 Documents Required for the Greek Golden Visa Program

 The Greek Golden Visa legal requirements include several documents that must be submitted for an investor to be considered for a permanent residence permit.
 These documents must first be certified with an apostille stamp or by the nearest Greek Embassy or consulate and must be translated into Greek before submission.
-Certified translations can be provided by either the Translation Service of the Ministry of Foreign Affairs in Athens or a member attorney of the Greek Bar Association.
+Certified translations can be provided by either the Translation Service of the Ministry of Foreign Affairs or a member attorney of the Greek Bar Association.

 The current required documents for the Greece Golden Visa application are: